 - People are key to this because, unlike other assets we appreciate overtime – because we learn, unlike my chair which just gets shabbier, depreciates in value and has to be replaced.

 - Because of the connectivity which the network enables people find out things they otherwise wouldn’t since they communicate and spark ideas off each other’s communications think of new things and solve problems that they didn’t know had a solution in reach and help others get those same solutions.
-That’s the difference between being allowed non interactive web-use as your Desert Island Discs luxury (a select group, of two, admittedly, but one is a hero of mine – guess who!?).
+That’s the difference between being allowed non interactive web-use as your Desert Island Discs luxury (chosen by a select group, of two, admittedly, but one is a hero of mine).

 My last learning point took me far away from Desert Island Discs and Sunday brunch thoughts of palm trees right back to my day job and …The Ariba Open Platform (what else?!).